envmicrobiol-ethz/Fiorito_et_al_2026/scripts/analyses/02_metagenome_MAG_processing/README.md

 - `06_filter_scaffolds_min1000.sh`: removes scaffolds shorter than 1,000 nucleotides from each metaSPAdes assembly using BBMap `reformat.sh`.
 - `07_predict_genes_with_prodigal.sh`: predicts protein-coding genes from scaffolds ≥1,000 nucleotides using Prodigal v2.6.3 in metagenomic mode.
 - `08_multimapping_reads_to_assemblies.sh`: maps selected cleaned metagenomic read sets to each filtered assembly using BBMap with random assignment of ambiguously mapped reads, followed by BAM sorting and indexing with SAMtools.
-- `08_multimapping_design.tsv`: defines the assembly–read combinations used for differential-coverage binning.
+- `08_multimapping_design.tsv`: defines the assembly–read combinations used for differential-coverage mapping across the 32 metagenomic assemblies.